Student Assessment

 Schedule, Deadlines, & Payment

-If your school district is paying for your entries, be sure to enter and generate your invoice and fill out your P.O. in time for the actual payment to reach the FAEA Office no later than March 3, 2024.
+There is a $5 entry fee per artwork submitted.
+If your school district is paying for your entries, be sure to enter and generate your invoice and fill out your P.O. in time for the actual payment to reach the FAEA Office no later than February 28, 2025.

-*New this year: A signed release form is required to participate in the K-12 Student Art Assessment & Virtual Exhibition program.
-Artwork submissions without a signed release form submitted on time will not be adjudicated.
+*A release form signed by the student, their parent/guardian, and the FAEA member teacher is required for each entry to participate in the Florida Student Art Assessment program.
+Artwork submissions without a release form submitted on time will not be adjudicated.
 See the submission guidelines and policies for instructions.

-FAEA invites members with experience in assessing K-12 artworks to apply to be an adjudicator for the 2024 FAEA K-12 Student Art Assessment & Virtual Exhibition program!
+FAEA invites members with experience in assessing K-12 artworks to apply to be an adjudicator for the 2025 FAEA Florida Student Art Assessment.
 This is an excellent opportunity for art educators to increase their professional credentials, support students through the association, and judge the wonderful artwork submitted by Florida students.

-The adjudicator application takes less than two minutes to complete and is available at the link below.
-The deadline to submit the application is Monday, March 4, 2024.
-(The adjudicator application is now closed)
+The adjudicator applications takes less than two minutes to complete and is available at the link below.
+The deadline to submit the application is Monday, March 3, 2025.

-Please note: Those who have entered submissions to the 2024 K-12 Student Art Assessment & Virtual Exhibition, are current FAEA Board Members, and were adjudicators last year are not eligible to be an adjudicator.
+Please note: Those who have entered submissions to the 2025 Florida Student Art Assessment, are current FAEA Board Members, or were adjudicators last year are not eligible to be an adjudicator.

 Selection criteria is based on these 4-point rubrics: